Krishwaidande/Shell-Scripting/docs/server-statistics.md

 - Sent this report on the email.

-- Trigger the email when server resources are on its peak.
+- Trigger the email when server resources are on its peak usage.

 ### Happy learning !!!!